CloudCannon/documentation/_editing/editable-regions.md

 Define multiple classes if the element already has a class, for example: `<div class="content editable">`.
 {: .info}

-The *Editable Region* interface used depend on what element they are applied to:
+The *Editable Region* interface used depends on the defined element:

 ---